ronnynations21/Flyer-for-hepycoinsurance/Epi1.md

 Today i finished the Page 1 of the Flyer.
 I sent it to the CEO of Hepyco Software and he is very happy with my work.
 You can to see my desing of this first Page gear in this google drive link: (https://drive.google.com/file/d/1_a0UpyGQTR7971SjmU3Cbq6qfnOMv1I3/view?usp=sharing) (flyer v2 - Pag 1.pdf).
 Tomorrow i´ll continue working on it.
 I hope to finish this project tomorrow.

+Day 2 - 3: March 30 - 31 of 2022
+I Finished this project.

+First I mae diffrent changes in the Flyer and added another thigs according to the requirements of my client.

+Finally the Flyer have 4 pages.

+The client paid me the amount agreded and i sent to theme the final product.

+You can to see my final desing in this  drive link: (https://drive.google.com/file/d/1df9YZuzbu871KZWJp6dQ0lWXtF57sTEd/view?usp=sharing) (flyer v.5.pdf).